Money Saving Tips For Traveling, College Students

 - Try buying a car at the end of the month.
 Dealers have quotas and, if they are not met by the end of the month, they would be more willing to negotiate with you so they can meet the quota.

 - When filling up, tighten your gas cap until it clicks to prevent gas fumes from evaporating.

 - When renting a car, keep this in mind: by the end of spring, car rental companies move their cars from the South to the North, and the opposite happens in the fall.
-If you time it right, you can get an incredibly cheap one-way rental without any dropoff fees because you'll be doing their work for them.
+If you time it right, you can get an incredibly cheap one-way rental without any drop-off fees because you'll be doing their work for them.

 - Visit various dealers (in person and online) to compare cost, mileage and anything else you are looking for in a vehicle before purchasing it.
 Check used cars for signs of repainting, look in the trunk and under the hood for hints of excessive wear and make sure all electronics work.
 While purchasing older vehicles may be less expensive in the short term, it may be worth the extra cost to go with a newer vehicle that has newer technology for better fuel efficiency (this can save you more money at the pump).